realm/realm-js/README.md

  * What version of Realm is being installed.
  * The OS platform and version which is being used.
  * If a JavaScript framework (currently React Native and Electron) is used and its version.
- * Which JavaScript engine being used.
+ * Which JavaScript engine is being used.
  * Node.js version number.
  * An anonymous machine identifier and hashed application path to aggregate the other information on.